Connect

 Alberta offers a variety of activities that are perfect for adventurers looking to explore the great outdoors.
 Whether you're interested in hiking through the Rocky Mountains or canoeing on one of Alberta's many lakes, there are plenty of opportunities to get outside and enjoy nature.

 There are numerous Calgary neighbourhoods with outdoor skating rinks, and Banff is a mountainous wonderland great for exploring.
-Ski resorts like Lake Louise, Sunshine Village, Norquay, Nakiska and Marmot Basin offer some of the best downhill skiing in Canada.
+Ski resorts near Calgary like Lake Louise, Sunshine Village, Norquay, Nakiska and Marmot Basin offer some of the best downhill skiing in Canada.
 For those who prefer cross-country skiing or snowshoeing, Kananaskis Country has over 200 kilometres of trails that wind through pristine wilderness areas with stunning views.

 Shopping & Dining Options